tor-jorgen/simpleinvoice-server/README.md

 The database will be created by the server the first time it is run.

-The database is placed in a volume determined by Docker.
+The database is placed in a directory determined by Docker.

 ### Backing up data